Modular fixed points in equivariant homotopy theory: Derived Permutation Modules

 \begin{re} It follows that $\cD\Permgr$, as a subcategory of the symmetric monoidal $\infty$-category $\cK(\Permgr)$, is closed under tensor products, since the compact part $\cK_{\tn{b}}(\Permgr^{\natural})$ is.
 So $\cD\Permgr$ inherits a symmetric monoidal structure which makes it into a presentably symmetric monoidal stable $\infty$-category. \end{re}

-\begin{thm} There is an equivalence of symmetric monoidal $\infty$-categories under which the $(G;R)$-permutation module $R(X)$ on a finite $G$-set $X$ corresponds to the cohomological Mackey functor $\underl{R}(X \times -)$. \end{thm} \begin{proof} By \cite[Corollary 5.7]{bg23} there is an equivalence of tt-categories
+\begin{thm} There is an equivalence of symmetric monoidal $\infty$-categories under which the $(G;R)$-permutation module $R(X)$ on a finite $G$-set $X$ corresponds to the cohomological Mackey functor $\underl{R}(X \times -)$. \end{thm} \begin{proof} We will rebuild the equivalence of tt-categories